Human Studies

 KIN 726.
 Supervised Research in Physical Education.
 3-6 Hours.

-Completion of research project in the field of physical education.
+Design and implement a research project in the field of physical education.

 KIN 728.
 EdS Thesis Research.
 3-6 Hours.